Home

 The center tree can be moved lower on the base glass so that a hole can be drilled through the art glass instead of gluing a ring to the back of the glass.

-Return From Glass Christmas Trees To Glass Jewelry Projects
+Return From Glass Christmas Trees To Glass Fusing Projects